 U.S. Civilian Assistance to Pakistan

-The primary focus of the U.S. civilian assistance program is to support Pakistan’s development into a secure, stable, prosperous and self-reliant country.
-Working across the U.S. government, as well as with international donors and development partners, U.S. assistance has focused on projects in economic growth, energy, resilience, education, law enforcement, democratic governance, people-to-people exchanges, and health.
+The primary focus of the U.S. civilian assistance program is to partner with Pakistan in its development toward security, stability, prosperity, and self-reliance.
+Working across the U.S. government, and in cooperation with Pakistan, international donors, and development partners, U.S. assistance has focused on projects supporting U.S.-Pakistan trade and economic growth, strengthening the rule of law in the newly merged districts, refugees and refugee-hosting communities, law enforcement, civil society, people-to-people exchanges, and infectious diseases, such as COVID-19 and polio.

 The U.S. Chargé d’ Affaires a.i. to Pakistan is Paul W. Jones.
 Other principal embassy officials are listed in the Department’s Key Officers List.